-Description: This course examines the genre from its beginnings to the present.
-Fantasy and futuristic representations of social, political, technological, and environmental issues are considered.
-Authors such as Wells, Verne, Orwell, Huxley, Vonnegut, Bradbury, Clarke, Heinlein, Asimov, and LeGuin are studied.
+Prerequisites: ENG 102 or ENG 109.
+Description: This course examines both historical and thematic aspects of the wide-ranging science fiction genre.
+Fantastic representations of social, political, technological, and environmental issues are considered.
+Writers such as Wells, Heinlein, Lessing, LeGuin, Atwood, Delany, and Butler are studied.
 Writing is an integral component of the course.
-SUNY GEN ED-GHUM; NCC GEN ED-